syncfusion-content/javascript-docs/js/Chart/User-Interactions.md

 ![](/js/Chart/User-Interactions_images/User-Interactions_img30.png)

-#### TrackBall ToolTip Template:
+#### Trackball tooltip template:

-Trackball ToolTip Template is used to display the toolTip in the customized template format.
-You can define the  desired Template  in css style format.You can enable the **toolTipTemplate** by following below code snippet.
+Trackball tooltip template is used to display the tooltip in the customized template format.
+You can define the  desired template  in css style.You can enable the **toolTipTemplate** by using the following  code snippet.

 {% highlight javascript %}